ETL Developer Resume Sample [Template & 25+ Tips]

 When you’re done, Zety’s resume builder will score your resume and tell you exactly how to make it better.

 6. Include an Extra Section on Your ETL Developer Resume

 For things that don’t quite fit into any other basket, but still bring out some of your flair, use an “Other” section:

 - You can name it anything, like hobbies and interests, achievements, certificates, or volunteering.

 - When filling it out, the best goal to have in mind is making an impression.
 You want to wow the recruiter with something unexpected, but still desired.
-Let’s say you’re a big geek who likes to keep up with the industry: that’s great, because some reports show it’s one of the most desirable qualities in IT.
+Let’s say you’re someone who likes to keep up with the industry: that’s great, because it’s one of the most desirable qualities in IT.

 Read more: The Complete Guide to Resume Sections